GWS-mbH/shopware-api-client/README.md

 - `bulk_delete(objs: list[ModelClass] | list[dict[str, Any]` deletes multiple objects.
 Does always return dict or plain response.
 (POST /_action/sync)

 Not all functions are available for the StoreClient-Endpoints.
 But some of them have some additional functions.
+StoreClient-Endpoints using the `base.StoreSearchEndpoint` can use most of the filter functions, but not create/update/delete.

 ### Filter